indiawill/Generic-SSO/README.txt

 GenericSSO :: Enterprise Single Sign-On Module

-*IMPORTANT: Minimum .NET Framework 4.8 is required *Parameters will be always starting from Application Name configured in data.ini file as [SECTION] *Commands passed through data.ini file is case-sensitive *SPECIAL CHARACTERS NOT SUPPORTED: BACKSLASH (\) & DOUBLE QUOTES(")
+*IMPORTANT: Minimum .NET Framework 4.8 is required *Parameters will be always starting from Application Name configured in data file as [SECTION] *SPECIAL CHARACTERS NOT SUPPORTED: BACKSLASH (\) & DOUBLE QUOTES(")

 *SUPPORTED COMMANDS ::